pitfail/pitfail-reports/report1/report1.rst

   (within the margin of some minutes).
 They are queried for all data regarding actual market numbers.
 Currently, *Yahoo* used in this capacity.

-- *Authorization Providers* allow us to uniquely identify users and associate some stored state with their unique identification.
+- *Authentication Providers* allow us to uniquely identify users and associate some stored state with their unique identification.

 - *Twitter* is utilized both as a authentication provider (for all *players* as